Australian National Band and Orchestra Conference 2026 Conservatorium Open Academy

 Late Application (enrolments after Sept 20) $750

-The early bird rate is available until COB on 9th August 2026.
+The early bird rate is available until COB on 3rd May 2026.

-ABODA members and Presenters will be provided with a promo code from the State ABODA offices for their enrolment rates
+ABODA members and Presenters will be provided with a promo code from the State ABODA offices for their enrolment rates.

-Enrolments requested after Sunday September 20 will be charged at the higher rate of $750
+Enrolments requested after Sunday September 20 will be charged at the higher rate of $750.

 Conference Dinner